-Factbox: European reaction to Thomas Cook bankruptcy
+Factbox: Countries' different reactions to Thomas Cook bankruptcy

 The Hotelier Federation head said about 45,000 tourists from the UK and Europe are in the country.

+Thomas Cook (TCG.L) operator Blue Sky Group said that 25,000 reservations in Egypt booked up to April 2020 had been canceled.
+Blue Sky currently has 1,600 tourists in Egypt’s Hugharda resort

+Tunisian tourism minister Rene Trabelsi told Reuters that 4,500 Thomas Cook customers are still on holiday in Tunisia.

-Reporting by Tommy Lund and Jagoda Darlak; Editing by Hugh Lawson
+Reporting by Tommy Lund and Jagoda Darlak; Editing by Hugh Lawson, William Maclean